Howe on Trippier's poor form this season: We've certainly missed his attacking attributes - TribalFootball.com

-Howe on Trippier's poor form this season: We've certainly missed his attacking attributes
+Newcastle boss Howe on Trippier's absence: We've certainly missed his attacking attributes

 The right-back has not been a regular starter for manager Eddie Howe this term, given he is now in his mid-30s.